-- o Eligible Applicants include, but are not limited to, the following entities:

-- Parish and municipal governments

-- State agencies and authorities

-- Schools (K-12) and Universities

-- First responders

-- Critical infrastructure facilities as defined by FEMA (wastewater and drinking facilities)

-- Public Housing Authorities

-- Other parish and local program applicants eligible to receive federal recovery funds, including eligible private non-profit organizations.

-- The program policies and procedures may include further project selections and priorities due to funding availability including, but not limited to:

-- Most Impacted

-- Low-Income Area populations and underserved communities

-- Geographical considerations

-Eligible applicants with local cost-share requirements will apply for funding during a defined application period.
-Additional criteria for selection will be further determined within the program policies and procedures based on availability of funds and number or type of applications.

-• Funds will be provided as payment to state agencies, eligible organizations, local governments, or other local entities for eligible activities within approved FEMA projects and programs, including reimbursement of eligible activities.
+- Eligible Applicants include, but are not limited to, the following entities: - Parish and municipal governments - State agencies and authorities - Schools (K-12) and Universities - First responders - Critical infrastructure facilities as defined by FEMA (wastewater and drinking facilities) - Public Housing Authorities - Other parish and local program applicants eligible to receive federal recovery funds, including eligible private non-profit organizations. - The program policies and procedures may include further project selections and priorities due to funding availability including, but not limited to: - Most Impacted - Low-Income Area populations and underserved communities - Geographical considerations - Program Competitive Application Overview (if applicable) - Eligible applicants with local cost-share requirements will apply for funding during a defined application period.
+Additional criteria for selection will be further determined within the program policies and procedures based on availability of funds and number or type of applications. - Program Method of Distribution Description/Overview (if applicable) - Funds will be provided as payment to state agencies, eligible organizations, local governments, or other local entities for eligible activities within approved FEMA projects and programs, including reimbursement of eligible activities.
 The state will develop a prioritization or proration methodology for disbursing funds to state agencies, local governments, and local nonprofit organizations.
 The state may prioritize activity type and/or create a funding threshold.